clancycooper/AccLedger2.0/README.md

 Each step was laid out on a Kanban board.

 ## Debugging

+### Bug #1:
-We noticed a bug in the code that needed to be adjusted, when creating a new transaction our database was not automatically updating.
+- Bug: When adding a new transaction to our ledger, the csv file was not automatically updating.
+- Solution: Throw our readTransaction method after each transaction to automatically refresh the adjusted transaction sheet.

 Fixing bug in Main/Homescreen